“Sometimes our light goes out but is blown again into flame by an encounter with another human being” – Albert Schweitzer

 What is the commitment?

 This depends on you, the counsellor and the problem.
 While deep-rooted problems will need maybe a weekly session for many months, short term counselling for a specific problem may only take a few weekly sessions.
 A session is usually 50 minutes.
 In a few cases, one session may be enough.
+Payment, and how many sessions you might need, will be agreed during the first session.
 Most practitioners believe that some payment, however small, reflects the client’s commitment to the process.
-It is all too easy to miss sessions if the going gets tough or if you .
-Frequently clients find the counselling process quite painful, before the benefits are felt.
-Payment, and how many sessions you might need, will be agreed during the first session.
+It is all too easy to miss sessions if the going gets tough.
+Frequently clients find the counselling process quite painful, before the benefits are really felt, so it’s useful to bring this up with your Counsellor and work with what you’re finding tough.
 If we are making a long-term commitment, we will also agree any payments for missed or cancelled appointments and holiday arrangements.
-Part of setting the contract will be to agree the number of sessions before an assessment and review of progress is made, usually not more than six.
+Part of setting the contract will be to agree the number of sessions before an assessment and review of progress is made.

 ** Refers to UK legislation, other countries will vary